 The Board comprises 9 Directors as at the date of this report.
 The Board members are as follows:

 The composition of the Board is well balanced with each Director having sound knowledge, experience and/or expertise relevant to the business of the Group.
 The Board has on a regular basis reviewed the composition of the Board and the skills and experience required for all the Executive, Non-Executive and Independent Non-Executive Directors of the Board, in the context of the business and strategies of the Company.
 Each of the Directors’ respective biographical details are set out in the section headed “Biographical Details of Directors and Senior Management” of this annual report.

 (ii) Appointment, re-election and removal of Directors

 There are formal, considered and transparent procedures for the appointment and removal of Directors.
 All Directors newly appointed to fill a casual vacancy are subject to election at the first general meeting after their appointment.
 Every Director is subject to retirement by rotation and re-election in annual general meeting at least once every three years.
-All Non-Executive and Independent Non-Executive Directors are appointed for a term of three years, subject to retirement by rotation and re-election as aforesaid.

 (iii) Nomination Committee